 Let $\Gamma$ be a normal subgroup in $G$.
 The quotient $\bar G=G/\Gamma$ is called \textit{proper} if $\Gamma$ is infinite.
 Consider an action of $\bar G$ on $\bar X=X/\Gamma$ by $\Gamma g \cdot (\Gamma x) \to \Gamma gx$.
 Equip $\bar X$ with the quotient metric $\bar d$.
-Then $\bar G$ acts properly on $\bar X$, for which we denote by $\g{\bar G}$ the growth rate of $\bar G$ with respect to $\bar d$. \begin{defn} The action of $G$ on $(X, d)$ is called \textit{growth tight} if $\g{G} > \g{\bar G}$ for any proper quotient $\bar G$ of $G$. \end{defn} We consider here proper quotients, because otherwise $\g G=\g {\bar G}$ always holds. \begin{rem} Growth tightness was introduced by Grigorchuk and de la Harpe in \cite{GriH} for word metric.
+Then $\bar G$ acts properly on $\bar X$, for which we denote by $\g{\bar G}$ the growth rate of $\bar G$ with respect to $\bar d$. \begin{defn} The action of $G$ on $(X, d)$ is called \textit{growth tight} if $\g{G} > \g{\bar G}$ for any proper quotient $\bar G$ of $G$. \end{defn} We consider here proper quotients, otherwise the equality $\g G=\g {\bar G}$ holds. \begin{rem} Growth tightness was introduced by Grigorchuk and de la Harpe in \cite{GriH} for word metric.
 The study of growth tightness for general metrics was proposed by Sambusetti in \cite{Sam1}.
 See \cite{AL}, \cite{Sam2}, \cite{Sam3}, \cite{Sab}, \cite{DPPS} for further references about growth tightness. \end{rem}

 First of all, we consider the model space arising from Cayley graphs of $G$.
-Let $1 \notin S$ be a finite generating set with $S=S^{-1}$.
-Then $G$ acts on the Cayley graph $\Gx$ endowed with word metric $d$.
+Let $S$ be a finite generating set such that $1 \notin S$ and $S=S^{-1}$.
+Then $G$ acts on the Cayley graph $\Gx$ endowed with the word metric $d$.
 Here $\g G$ is the usual growth rate of $G$ with respect to $S$.
-In \cite{YANG6}, we proved that any (non-elementary) relatively hyperbolic group is growth tight with respect to word metric.
-Hence, a natural question arises as follows: \begin{question} Is there a gap between $\g G$ and $\sup\{\g{\bar G}\}$ over all proper quotients $\bar G$? \end{question} Our first main result is to answer this question negatively by proving the following theorem.
+In \cite{YANG6}, we proved that any (non-elementary) relatively hyperbolic group is growth tight with respect to the word metric.
+Hence, a natural question arises as follows: \begin{question} Is there a gap between $\g G$ and $\sup\{\g{\bar G}\}$ over all proper quotients $\bar G$? \end{question} Our first main result is to answer this question negatively by stating the following.

 \begin{thm} Suppose that $G$ is a relatively hyperbolic group with a finite generating set $S$.
 Then there exists a sequence $\bar G_n$ of relatively hyperbolic proper quotients of $G$ such that

 \end{thm}